jedisct1/Dicky/README.markdown

 Dicky is a compression/decompression library.

-It does not aim for compatibility with anything you would read in a textbook; instead, it aims for being highly optimized for skyrock.com content.
+It does not aim for compatibility with anything you would read in a textbook; instead, it aims at being highly optimized for skyrock.com content.

-It's not designed to be machine-readable, but focuses on being readable by actual Skyrock users.
+It hasn't been designed to be machine-readable, but focuses on being readable by actual Skyrock users.

 Dicky is widely used inside Skyrock, in everything from blog to chat (but it used to be a manual process, previously been referred to as